ndiecodes/cab-service/README.md

 # cab-service

-A program that customers can use to book and pay for a rides.
+A program that customers can use to book and pay for rides.

 ## Usage